-- Ayelet Shaked is 'proud' of Israel's Supreme Court
+- Ayelet Shaked Lauds the Supreme Court

 Soon the new minister will legislate the clause that lets the Knesset bypass the High Court of Justice and nullify the Basic Law on Human Dignity and Freedom.
 She won’t rest until she hands the Judicial Appointments Committee over to the politicians.
 And her hand is poised to raise the “Jewish” and lower the “democratic.”

 Every decent citizen will arise to save the High Court from the government that is about to emasculate it.
 It will be the last battle in the war between two worlds, at least two worlds.
 Serving and retired justices, former and current presidents will lend their voices in harsh warning, and we will snort after them in great fury: Don’t touch my judges.

 How many divisions does the High Court have?
 We are its troops, a band of brothers to its aid.